Primary Arms has finally brought competition to the field glasses industry with their first foray into binoculars.

 Primary Arms is a well-established optics manufacturer in their own right.
 From magnifiers and red dot sights to riflescopes, they’re a popular manufacturer for cost, quality, and performance.

 The new binocular series will prove to be an advantageous foray for outdoorsmen on a budget looking for exceptional glass and build quality performance for the money.

 Testing SLx binocular waterproofness in a run-off stream - Image by Tina Fa'apoi (Own Work) for Target Tamers

-The SLx 10x42 binoculars are covered under Primary Arm’s Limited Lifetime Warranty.
-It is fully transferable, and you do not need to provide proof of purchase from Primary Arms.
+The SLx 10x42 binoculars are covered under Primary Arms Lifetime Warranty.
+It is fully transferable, and you do not need to provide proof of purchase from Primary Arms (Under primary arms lifetime warranty).
 If repair or replacement is not possible, a credit will be provided towards a new Primary Arms product.

 Primary Arms SLx Binoculars: Best for the Money!

 Overall, I am extremely impressed with the Primary Arms SLx 10x42mm binoculars.
 They are the entry-level model listed at a cost-conscious price point, and if you don’t want to spend more than $150, they have my every recommendation.

 The glass does fantastically for all things recreational from bird watching to people observation and even hunting.

 Though they're not the best to use with glasses, I’d be hard pressed to offer an alternative when it comes to all other performance margins for the money.